maxrdz/poparazzi-private-api/README.md

 API and SDK documentation also make very useful contributions, so if you are good at - please do so!

+Before starting on your own contribution, please read [the contributor guidelines](CONTRIBUTING.md)!

 <br>

 ```